-Example 2: Insurance

-- Buyers of health insurance know more about their health than health insurance companies. - People with hidden health problems have more incentive to buy insurance policies. - So, prices of policies reflect the costs of a sicker-than-average person. - These prices discourage healthy people from buying insurance.
+- Example 2: Insurance - Buyers of health insurance know more about their health than health insurance companies. - People with hidden health problems have more incentive to buy insurance policies. - So, prices of policies reflect the costs of a sicker-than-average person. - These prices discourage healthy people from buying insurance.

-In both examples, the information asymmetry prevents some mutually beneficial trades.
+The information asymmetry prevents some mutually beneficial trades.

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as rmitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
+© 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, excep is permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning